Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles and its opponents have gone over 221.5 combined points in 59 of 82 games this season.
+- Los Angeles has played 59 games this season that finished with a combined score over 221.5 points.

-- Los Angeles' contests this year have an average point total of 233.8, 12.3 more points than this game's over/under.
+- Los Angeles' average game total this season has been 233.8, 12.3 more points than this matchup's over/under.

 Lakers vs. Grizzlies Over/Under Stats (Regular Season)